|

 they mean.
 If someone came to you and said, "I want to know how to

 saved," and you said to them, "Well, you must believe."
-And they said,
+And they

 "Well, what does believe mean?"
 What would you say?